flipacholas/Architecture-of-consoles/articles/playstation-2.Rmd.md

 - 'Analysis' tools to profile performance usage.
 - Additional tools to connect with the official development hardware.

 On the hardware side, Sony provided studios with dedicated hardware to run and debug games in-house.
-The initial devkits were bare boards stacked together to replicate the un-released hardware of the PS2.
+The initial devkits were bare boards stacked together to replicate the unreleased hardware of the PS2.
 Later kits (named **Development Tool**), had a more presentable appearance, enhanced I/O and combined workstation hardware (running RedHat 5.2) with PS2 hardware to build and deploy the game in the same case [@games-devkit].

 The combination of the Devkit, the official SDK and CodeWarrior (a famous IDE) was one of the most popular setups.